rdpoor/rigol-grab/ReadMe.md

  * The program always throws an error upon exiting.
 This appears to be benign.
  * Once every two or three times, the .png data is corrupted.
 If this happens, just re-run the script.
+ * There's been zero testing on Linux or Windows systems.
+But it might work.

  ## Support

-Feel free to post issues and feature requests in the Issues section.
+Feel free to post issues and feature requests in the [Issues section](https://github.com/rdpoor/rigol-grab/issues).

-And, if the spirit so moves you, please submit pull requests for enhancements.
+And if the spirit so moves you, please submit pull requests for enhancements.